Saurauia elegans

 Saurauia elegans is a species of plant in the family Actinidiaceae.
-It is native to The Philippines.
-In The Philippines it is commonly called uyok and is used as a traditional medicine for lung ailments and also to decorate food dishes.
+It is native to the Philippines.
+In the Philippines it is commonly called uyok and is used as a traditional medicine for lung ailments and also to decorate food dishes.

 Description

-It is a tree reaching 20 feet in height.
+It is a tree reaching 20 ft in height.
 Its twigs are covered in rough hairs.
-Its leaves are 10.2 – 12.7 centimeters long, 2.7-3.4 cm wide at their base and come to a point at their tip.
+Its leaves are long, wide at their base and come to a point at their tip.
 Its petioles are 0.5 inches long.
 Its flowers are axillary.
 Its oval-shaped sepals are 3.4 millimeters long.
 Its corolla are 6.8 millimeters long.
 It has numerous stamens and 3 styles.
 Its seeds are wrinkled and angular.

 Reproductive biology

 The pollen of S. elegans is shed as permanent tetrads.